dpatel698/CodingChallenges/README.md

 # Coding Challenges

 Welcome to my **Coding Challenges** repository!
 This collection showcases solutions to various coding challenges, demonstrating my ability to implement applications, features, and solve complex problems using multiple technologies.
-Each project highlights skills in clean coding, efficient algorithms, and problem-solving.
+Each project highlights skills in design, clean coding, efficient algorithms, and problem-solving.

 ## Challenges